SoftwareAG/c8y-docs/content/event-language/best-practices-cel-bundle/splitting-modules.md

 * Module 2: Calculation
 * Module 3: Creating data in database

-Keep in mind that this will create dependencies within the modules (e.g. module 2 needs a schema defined in module 1).
+Keep in mind that this will create dependencies within the modules (for example, module 2 needs a schema defined in module 1).
 You must avoid circular dependencies.